bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

   - Set your ``$config['sess_driver']`` value

-    It will default to 'files', unles you've previously used ``$config['sess_use_database']``, in which case it will be set to 'database'.
+    It will default to 'files', unless you've previously used ``$config['sess_use_database']``, in which case it will be set to 'database'.